St Martin's Church, Westmeston

 Wheelchair access is possible by parking in the car park on the South side of the B2116, opposite the church, and approaching via the Disabled Access gates by the Bus Stop.
 There is a small cutaway path on the South side, leading to the gates.

-The gate opens inwards and outwards.
+The gate opens inwards.

 There is a redbrick path from there which leads to the porch of the door into the church.